 According to one expert, future mortgage resets and continued shocking lending standards mean more pain is ahead.

 Whitney Tilson of T2 Capital painted a picture of gloom and doom on Thursday’s show, saying he sees the mortgage mess as still in the third inning.
-(What do you think?
-Vote in our poll here.)
+(What do you think? .)

 The way Tilson sees things, it’s hard to see a bottom when two million families are still going to get their homes foreclosed on this year.
 That’s going to drive down home prices through 2009.
 Also, there’s still $440 million worth of mortgages due to reset this year, which will further depress home prices as defaults go higher.